RNDMBG/Sound-To-Haptics/README.md

 # Disclaimer

-Please do not use any type of music/audio that has heavy bass drops or alot of overlapping beats, it could cause major damages to your device's haptic motor.
-If you do not follow this then any damage caused to your device is completely on you and not on the application nor the creator.
+Please do not use any type of music/audio that has heavy bass drops or a lot of overlapping beats, it could cause major damages to your device's haptic motor.
+If you do not follow this then any damage caused to your device is completely on you and not on the application nor anybody who is affiliated to this project.
 You have been warned.

 # Features